Last updated on .

 Catholic monastery

 Because we were on an Orthodox pilgrimage, we only visited the Greek Orthodox monastery.
-If I have the chance to visit the Catholic monastery in the future, I will add it to this entry.
+If I have the chance to visit the Catholic monastery in the future, I will add it to this post.

-Shuttles to the Top
+Shuttles to the Top of Mount Tabor

 Both monasteries are located near each other but are reached via two different roads.
 Pilgrims can walk up the road or take a shuttle.
 There’s a small area with a café and souvenir shop where visitors can wait to take a shuttle.